-- Double-click on the Lifeline element - Right-click on the Lifeline element and select the 'Properties' option, or - On a Value Lifeline, click on the ≤ button The 'Configure Timeline' dialog defaults to the 'States' tab.
+- Double-click on the Lifeline element - Right-click on the Lifeline element and select the 'Properties' option, or

+The 'Configure Timeline' dialog defaults to the 'States' tab.

 All states currently defined for the Lifeline element are listed in the 'States' panel.